huggingface/diffusers/docs/source/en/optimization/xdit.md

 ```

-As you can see, we only need to use xFuserArgs from xDiT to get configuration parameters, and pass these parameters along with the pipeline object from the diffusers library into xDiTParallel to complete the parallelization of a specific pipeline in diffusers.
+As you can see, we only need to use xFuserArgs from xDiT to get configuration parameters, and pass these parameters along with the pipeline object from the Diffusers library into xDiTParallel to complete the parallelization of a specific pipeline in Diffusers.

-xDiT runtime parameters can be viewed in the command line using -h, and detailed introductions can also be found on the [xDiT Github page](https://github.com/xdit-project/xDiT?tab=readme-ov-file#2-usage).
+xDiT runtime parameters can be viewed in the command line using `-h`, and you can refer to this [usage](https://github.com/xdit-project/xDiT?tab=readme-ov-file#2-usage) example for more details.

 xDiT needs to be launched using torchrun to support its multi-node, multi-GPU parallel capabilities.
 For example, the following command can be used for 8-GPU parallel inference: